mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 2. Check the **Compile with .NET Native tool chain**

+# Tips

 One downside of using the .NET Native tool chain is that it takes quite a bit longer for your Solution to build, so don't be concerned when you see that.

+Sometimes issues with .NET Native can be found at compile time.
+I've had some success using the Microsoft.NETNative.Analyzer NuGet package to find these.
+Might be worth a quick NuGet download to try it if you're having issues.

 # Issues